enasequence/read_docs/analyses/pacbio-methylation.md

 The content of this block determines the type of data the analysis should contain and how it will be validated by ENA after it has been submitted.

-Analysis type `<GENOME_MAP>` is for submitting BioNano optical map data to ENA.
+Analysis type `<SEQUENCE_ANNOTATION>` is use for submitting PacBio methylation data to ENA.

-Optical maps must be associated with a study and a sample.

 ### Associating with Other ENA Objects